certinia/debug-log-analyzer/docs/index.markdown

 ### The "Database" Tab

-This tab lists the DML and SOQL statements, providing _Row Count_ and _Time Taken_ columns for each, with totals at the bottom.
+This tab lists the DML and SOQL statements aggregated by SOQL/DML text.
+The tables have _Row Count_ and _Time Taken_ columns for each, with totals at the bottom.
 The SOQL table additionally has a _Selectivity_ and _Aggregations column_.
 All columns can be sorted ascending or descending.

 This information helps identify the cause of _SOQL 101_ exceptions - it is usually easy to see where a query is not bulkified.
 It may also show where we used our row limit if we run-out of DML.